civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 11.12

-  **(1)** There shall be kept under the supervision of the Registrar a list of geographical indications **and, in the case of geographical indications identifying an agricultural product or food, translations of those indications**.
+  **(1)** There shall be kept under the supervision of the Registrar a list of geographical indications and, in the case of geographical indications identifying an agricultural product or food, translations of those indications.

-  **(2)** **If** a statement by the Minister in respect of an indication is published **on the website of the Canadian Intellectual Property Office** setting out the information mentioned in subsection (3), the **Registrar shall enter** the indication, **and any translation of the indication set out in the statement**, on the list **if**
+  **(2)** If a statement by the Minister in respect of an indication is published on the website of the Canadian Intellectual Property Office setting out the information mentioned in subsection (3), the Registrar shall enter the indication, and any translation of the indication set out in the statement, on the list if

-    **no** statement of objection has been filed and served on the responsible authority in accordance with subsection 11.13(1) and the time for the filing of **a** statement of objection has expired; or
+    no statement of objection has been filed and served on the responsible authority in accordance with subsection 11.13(1) and the time for the filing of a statement of objection has expired; or

-    a statement of objection has been so filed and served, but it has been withdrawn or deemed under subsection 11.13(6) to have been withdrawn or it has been rejected **under** subsection 11.13(7) or, if an appeal is taken, it is rejected **in** the final judgment given in the appeal.
+    a statement of objection has been so filed and served, but it has been withdrawn or deemed under subsection 11.13(6) to have been withdrawn or it has been rejected under subsection 11.13(7) or, if an appeal is taken, it is rejected in the final judgment given in the appeal.

-  **(2.1)** **If a statement by the Minister is published on the website of the Canadian Intellectual Property Office setting out the information mentioned in subsection (3.1) in respect of a translation of an indication on the list that identifies an agricultural product or food, the Registrar shall enter the translation on the list if**
+  **(2.1)** If a statement by the Minister is published on the website of the Canadian Intellectual Property Office setting out the information mentioned in subsection (3.1) in respect of a translation of an indication on the list that identifies an agricultural product or food, the Registrar shall enter the translation on the list if

     no statement of objection has been filed and served on the responsible authority in accordance with subsection 11.13(1) and the time for the filing of the statement of objection has expired; or

     a statement of objection has been so filed and served, but it has been withdrawn or deemed under subsection 11.13(6) to have been withdrawn or it has been rejected under subsection 11.13(7) or, if an appeal is taken, it is rejected in the final judgment given in the appeal.

-  **(3)** For the purposes of subsection (2), the statement by the Minister must set out **all of** the following information:
+  **(3)** For the purposes of subsection (2), the statement by the Minister must set out all of the following information:

-    that the Minister proposes that the indication **and, if applicable, a translation of the indication, in the case of an indication that identifies an agricultural product or food**, be entered on the list;
+    that the Minister proposes that the indication and, if applicable, a translation of the indication, in the case of an indication that identifies an agricultural product or food, be entered on the list;

-    **in the case of an indication that identifies a wine or spirit**, that the indication identifies a wine or that the indication identifies a spirit;
+    in the case of an indication that identifies a wine or spirit, that the indication identifies a wine or that the indication identifies a spirit;

     in the case of an indication that identifies an agricultural product or food, the common name of the agricultural product or food and the category set out in the schedule to which it belongs;

-    the territory, or the region or locality of a territory, in which the wine or spirit **or the agricultural product or food** is identified as originating;
+    the territory, or the region or locality of a territory, in which the wine or spirit or the agricultural product or food is identified as originating;

-    the name of the responsible authority in relation to the wine or spirit **or the agricultural product or food** and the address of the responsible authority's principal office or place of business in Canada **or**, if the responsible authority has no office or place of business in Canada, the name and address in Canada of a person or firm on whom any document may be served with the same effect as if **it** had been served on the responsible authority itself;
+    the name of the responsible authority in relation to the wine or spirit or the agricultural product or food and the address of the responsible authority's principal office or place of business in Canada or, if the responsible authority has no office or place of business in Canada, the name and address in Canada of a person or firm on whom any document may be served with the same effect as if it had been served on the responsible authority itself;

-    the quality, reputation or other characteristic of the wine or spirit **or the agricultural product or food** that, in the **Minister's** opinion, qualifies that indication as a geographical indication;
+    the quality, reputation or other characteristic of the wine or spirit or the agricultural product or food that, in the Minister's opinion, qualifies that indication as a geographical indication;

     that, except in the case of an indication identifying a wine or spirit or an agricultural product or food as originating in Canada, the indication is protected by the law applicable to the territory in which the wine or spirit or the agricultural product or food is identified as originating, as well as particulars of the protection.